-I made it under the wire to this play at Trafalgar Studios last night - it concludes this weekend - and I'm thrilled that I did.
-Gary Kemp was the point, and I am so proud of him.
-It seems an age, it is, since we worked with Spandau Ballet at Chrysalis in the mad old days.
+I made it under the wire to this play at Trafalgar Studios last night.
+It concludes this weekend.
+Gary Kemp was the point.
+It seems an age since we worked with Spandau Ballet at Chrysalis.

-Patience.
 Everything comes to us in the right moment.
-David Bowie said that 'ageing is an extraordinary process whereby you become the person that you always should have been.'
-While no one would wish to wipe the Spandau years from collective memory, nor Gary's enduring songs, he's through the barricade now.
-What a present, plausible, committed actor he is.
-He must be mindful of his years at Anna Scher's children's theatre in Islington, where this sophisticated talent was kindled, moons ago.
+Bowie said that 'ageing is an extraordinary process whereby you become the person that you always should have been.'
+While no one would wish to wipe the Spandau years from memory, nor Gary's songs, he's through the barricade now.
+What a present and committed actor he is.
+He must be mindful of his years at Anna Scher's children's theatre in Islington, where his talent was kindled, moons ago.

-It's a difficult piece.
-Oft lauded as Pinter's finest, it bears revisitation in this its fiftieth year, and is none the lamer nor the tamer for it.
-Set in a working class north London home, all too familiar territory to Gary, its focus is a cracked marriage re-examined against the backdrop of a vicious family who refuse to escape their awful past.
+It co-stars Keith Allen and Ron Cook, and is a difficult piece.
+Oft lauded as Pinter's finest, it bears a re-run in this its fiftieth year.
+It's none the lamer nor the tamer for it.
+Set in a working class north London home, a setting familiar to Gary, its focus is a cracked marriage re-examined against the backdrop of a vicious family who refuse to escape their past.
 The text is cryptic and cruel.
-Themes of sex and power deafen and haunt.
-Let it go, this clan of misfits and bitter woebegones will not do.
+Themes of sex and power deafen.
+Let it go, this clan of misfits will not do.

 The spaces between the strokes.
 The dark beyond the light.
-Pinter magnifies every splinter, figurative and actual, to the point of exquisite pain.
-Raw irony that son Teddy, Gary's clipped and stunted character (even his swallowed accent, mannerisms and body language are an escape from himself) is an academic, a Doctor of Philosophy at a college in America, who lacks comprehension of family values and the meaning of love.
-The symbolism of an invisible mirror on the wall into which the actors peer, looking out into the audience, stuns us with recognition that we are Alice: through the play and out the other side, actually looking at ourselves.
+Pinter magnifies every splinter to the point of pain.
+Raw irony that son Teddy, Gary's clipped and stunted character (even his accent, mannerisms and body language are an escape from himself) is an academic, a Doctor of Philosophy at a college in America, who has no understanding of family values or the meaning of love.
+The symbolism of an invisible mirror on the wall into which the actors peer, looking out into the audience, reminds us that we are Alice: through the play and out the other side, always looking at ourselves.
+Perhaps never seeing.

-The oppressed woman - Teddy's wife Ruth - has been forced to live a fake life all these years.
-She finds herself - the true homecoming - and the play is her triumph.
+The oppressed woman, Teddy's wife Ruth, has been forced to live a fake life all these years.
+She finds herself.
+This is the homecoming.
+The play is her triumph.